 Offers a selection of low down payment options for East Coast borrowers.

 finder.com’s rating: 3.9 / 5.0

-TD Bank has a number of government-backed, conventional and unique home loans on offer for borrowers.
-With branches that are open far outside of typical bank hours, it can be easy to sit down with a loan specialist in person, too.
+TD Bank has a number of government-backed, conventional and unique mortgage loans on offer for borrowers.
+With branches open far outside of typical bank hours, it can be easy to sit down with a loan specialist in person, too.

 The snag?
 Its suite of products and services is only available to East Coast residents.

 |Loan products offered||Conventional, Jumbo, FHA, VA, USDA, Home Equity/HELOC, Refinance|